nojronatron/java-code-challenges/docs/readme-hashtable.md

 RETURN: hashedIndex
 ```

+### Optional Additional Methods

+- Boolean isEmpty(): Returns true if there are no items in any buckets.
+- Float getLoadFactor(): Returns a decimal number between 0 and 1 representing the ratio of Buckets with at least 1 item, to the total size of the backing array.
+- Integer getBucketCount(): Returns the total number of indexes in the backing array.
+Does *not* include the number of items within buckets.
+- Integer getItemCount(): Returns teh total number of items stored in all buckets.

 ## Properties

-A hashtable needs a few built-in properties to be a functional: A backing array of a particular size, Buckets made up of a Linked Lists (other types are possible).
+A hashtable needs a few built-in properties to be a functional:

+- A backing array of a particular size.
+- Buckets made up of a Linked Lists (other types are possible).

+Additional optional helper properties could include:

+- Boolean: isEmpty -> Quickly determine if there are items in the hashtable.
+Recommend a publicly facing `isEmpty()` method for getting this value.

 ### Backing Array